Weave-MC/Weave-Gradle/README.md

 ---

-A Gradle build system plugin used to automate the setup of a Weave modding environment.
+A Gradle build system plugin used to automate the setup of a Weave modding environment and testing Minecraft.

 ### Usage